cirosantilli/db/mysql.md

 `CHAR` and `VARCHAR` both store strings of characters in the given column encoding and collation.

-`CHAR` and `VARCHAR` store and retreive the strings differently leading to slightly different behaviours and different time/space performance characteristics.
+`CHAR` and `VARCHAR` store and retrieve the strings differently leading to slightly different behaviors and different time/space performance characteristics.

 `CHAR` has range 0 to 255. `VARCHAR` has range 0 to 65,535.

 `CHAR` always uses up the same number of characters.
 If all the entries on a table use the same number of characters, or almost the same number `CHAR` has two advantages over `VARCHAR`:

 - may be slightly faster